Head of Data

 We talked about technology, ethics and the importance of understanding the implications that technology can have in our society, specifically about data privacy and using data to deliver better outcomes through more personalised experiences.

-We are very excited to have J as a guest speaker at our second “Tech Ethics Bristol” event on Friday, May 14th, 12:20pm – 1:30pm (RSVP HERE).
+We were very excited to have J as a guest speaker at our second “Tech Ethics Bristol” event on Friday, May 14th, 12:20pm – 1:30pm (RSVP HERE).

 MyLife Digital’s mission is to be the category-defining company for Consent and Preference Management and make Privacy UX the norm for consumers across the world.
 Put simply, enable people to live in a world where their data powers positive outcomes for themselves and society.